 However, as British society grew more secular and indifferent to things Christian, St. Alban’s disbanded as a congregation in 1977 (only 90 years after the cornerstone had been laid!) and the building was declared “redundant” (don’t you just love British terminology? — it means “superfluous/no longer needed”).
 Once a glorious edifice, St. Alban’s deteriorated for some 15 years as a derelict building until locals formed a “robust campaign” to see it restored as an English Heritage site in the 1990s.
 And so today, the Church of St. Alban the Martyr no longer exists, but has been replaced by the Landmarks Art Centre.

 So, can Western civilization defeat Islam?
 Hardly.
-It is having a hard enough time standing on its own two feet to take on a robust worldview that wishes to knock it over.
+It is having a hard enough time standing on its own two feet to resist a secular worldview intent on knocking it over.
 Certainly, the Western world has enough military power and political resources to restrain the world of Muslim nations and radical jihadi groups, but mere force cannot destroy Islam as an ideology or worldview.
-Secular humanism is a lightweight against the juggernaut of Islam, which is not just a set of religious beliefs but an all-encompassing worldview, informing all of life for its adherents.
+Secular humanism is a lightweight against the juggernaut of Islam, which is not just a set of religious beliefs but an all-encompassing worldview, informing the whole of life for its adherents.
 What is needed to defeat Islam is exactly what the West has jettisoned — an embrace of the worldview of Christianity.

 Already, over the last forty years Muslims have been leaving Islam in droves.
 Many turn first to atheism, thinking that if the “final religion given to man” has proven untenable, then no religion can be true.
 But thousands upon thousands are being exposed to the gospel for the first time in their lives, and discovering to their irrepressible joy that the Arabian prophet cannot hold a candle to the Son of God.

 Can Islam be defeated?
-Yes, and it will, but only when the Church wakes up once again to her true Love, and lives out her mission with a passion to love and reach the lost, including 1.6 billion Muslims!
+Yes, and it will be, but only when the Church wakes up once again to her true Love, and lives out her mission with a passion to love and reach the lost, including 1.6 billion Muslims!
 If the last forty years are indicative of what God holds for the future, the tide is already turning.
-May it be so, Lord Jesus!